Growing Pomegranates in Containers is the most practical way to relish this unique tropical fruit in a small space. It’s fun and easy!

 Pomegranate Tree Care

-Pomegranate tree in pot often becomes zinc deficient, which is indicated by yellowing leaves.
+A pomegranate tree in a pot often becomes zinc deficient, indicated by yellowing leaves.
 To overcome this, you can spray diluted zinc solution on foliage.

-Application of compost or manure is also beneficial.
-Take care not to overfertilize it with nitrogen-rich fertilizer as it can cause the tree to produce lots of foliage and comparatively fewer flowers.
+The application of compost or manure is also beneficial.
+Take care not to overfertilize with nitrogen-rich fertilizer as it can cause the tree to produce more foliage and comparatively fewer flowers.

-It sheds its leaves and become dormant below freezing temperature.
-There are only a few pomegranate tree varieties that survive really freezing temperatures with more than -10 C (14 F) without damage, for that, you’ll have to research and experiment.
+It sheds its leaves and becomes dormant below freezing temperature.
+Only a few pomegranate tree varieties survive freezing temperatures of more than -10 C (14 F) without damage, for that, you’ll have to research and experiment.

-If the pomegranate is cultivated in a pot in a cold climate below USDA Zone 9, it is important to prune it in the fall.
-The best place to keep pomegranate plant in winter is the garage or basement that remains warm.
-Temperature while keeping it indoors should not fall below 37 F (3 C).
-However, the optimum low temperature for most of the pomegranate varieties is 7 C (45 F).
+If the pomegranate is cultivated in a pot in a cold climate below USDA Zone 9–the best place to keep the pomegranate plant in winter is the greenhouse, garage or basement that remains warm.
+The indoor temperature should not fall below 37 F (3 C).
+However, the optimum low temperature for most pomegranate varieties is 7 C (45 F).

-If you’re able to keep your pomegranate tree in temperature around 55 F (15 C) indoors and allow it to take at least 4 hours of sunlight, it will not shed its leaves and go dormant.
+If you can keep your pomegranate tree at a temperature around 55 F (15 C) indoors and allow it to take at least 4 hours of sunlight, it will not shed its leaves and go dormant.
 During the period of dormancy, the pomegranate hardly needs fertilizer or water.
 However, the plant in winter should not dry out completely.

-In spring, bring back the plant to a warm and bright place so that it’ll gradually acclimate the climate.
-A window that is oriented to South is good.
+In spring, bring back the plant to a warm and bright place to gradually acclimate to the climate.
+A window that is oriented to the South is good.
 Once the temperature is 7 C (45 F), place it outside.
-When the plant shows the first sign of growth and forms a few fully developed leaves, you can again start to fertilize it and give it more water.
+When the plant shows the first sign of growth and forms a few fully developed leaves, you can start to fertilize it and give it more water.

-Pruning is necessary to give and maintain the desired shape of your pomegranate tree and encourage flowering and fruiting.
-It is best done after all danger of frost has passed when the tree is about to start growing.
-Between early to mid spring.
+Pruning is necessary to maintain the desired shape of your pomegranate tree and encourage flowering and fruiting.
+It is best done after all danger of frost has passed when the tree is about to start growing in spring.

-Prune off weak, dead and undesirable branches to direct shrub’s energy to right parts and shorten long branches to encourage flowering.
+Prune off weak, dead, and undesirable branches to direct the shrub’s energy to the right parts and shorten long branches to encourage flowering.

-Repot your pomegranate tree when it becomes slightly root bound.
-The right time to repot is when there are no flowers or fruits on the plant, especially when it starts its growth at the beginning of growing season.
+Repot your pomegranate tree when it becomes slightly root-bound.
+The right time to repot is when there are no flowers or fruits on the plant, especially when it starts its growth at the beginning of the growing season.

-The pomegranate tree is not very vulnerable when it comes to pests and diseases.
-It is mostly attacked by fruit flies, whiteflies and pomegranate butterflies.
+The pomegranate tree is not very vulnerable to pests and diseases.
+It is mainly attacked by fruit flies, whiteflies, and pomegranate butterflies.
 You’ll also need to keep an eye on mealybugs and aphids–especially during the flowering period.

 Fruit crack is one problem that is common in all pomegranate varieties.
-It occurs due to fluctuation or lack of moisture in a substrate at the time of fruiting.
+It occurs due to fluctuation or lack of moisture in a substrate during fruiting.

 Harvest pomegranate when the crust of the fruit is intense red.
-Simply cut the fruit’s stem using sharp pruning shear or knife.
+Cut the fruit’s stem using sharp pruning shear or knife.